-- Improve nutrition and health: Amalima improves the dietary diversity and micro-nutrient intake of pregnant and lactating women and children under two by distributing supplementary feeding rations of corn-soy blend (CSB+) and fortified vegetable oil, while simultaneously enhancing nutrition care practices with a combination of capacity building, mentoring, and community-based messaging delivered through care groups and community health clubs.
-Through these groups, Amalima also encourages improved Water, Sanitation and Hygiene (WASH) practices such as the promotion of water purification technologies, proper hand washing, rehabilitation of water points at primary health clinics, and creation and training of community health clubs.
+- Improve Nutrition and Health: Amalima improves the Water, Sanitation, and Hygiene (WASH) practices, dietary diversity, and micro-nutrient intake of pregnant and lactating women and children under two by distributing supplementary feeding rations and enhancing nutrition care practices with a combination of capacity building, mentoring, and community-based messaging delivered through care groups and community health clubs;